day8/re-com/scripts/kwargs-to-map/README.md

 4. Run the script with babashka (aka `bb`)

-   If the project using re-com had sources in `../my-project/src`, then run:
+   If the codebase using re-com had sources in `../my-project/src`, then run:
    ```
    bb kwargs_to_map.clj "../my-project/src"
    ```

-5. Inspect, the files in the `src` directory.
+5. Inspect the files in the `src` directory.
 Notice the updates made.

 #### Tip

-For run, (not test command in the next section) The `bb` command also takes the following extra command line arguments after the directory.
+For run, (not test command in the next section) the `bb` command also takes the following extra command line arguments after the directory.

 1. `--verbose` or `-v`.
 When this is passed, the changes the script makes are printed to console.
 Example command